Nick Bonino: Pittsburgh Penguins

 Due to the absence of Crosby and Malkin, who were competing in the 2016 World Cup of Hockey, Bonino entered the Penguins' training camp as their No. 1 center on the roster.
 In this role, he began to take on more leadership responsibilities including mentoring rookies and younger players.
 Although he suffered an injury after blocking a shot during an intrasquad scrimmage, Bonino was named to the Penguins opening night roster for the 2016–17 season.
-The HBK was originally reunited to start the season but a scoring slump resulted in them being split up.
+The HBK line was originally reunited to start the season but a scoring slump resulted in them being split up.
 After they failed to produce an even-strength goal in the Penguins' first five games, Kessel was moved to Malkin's wing while Bryan Rust slid into Kessel's old spot.
 Due to repeated inconsistency and injuries, the HBK line was reunited on November 25, 2016, for a win over the New Jersey Devils.
 However, they were still not a consistent line for the Penguins throughout the season as they struggled to produce points or create opportunities when playing together.
 Although his offensive numbers went down compared to the previous season, Bonino led all NHL forwards with 81 blocked shots by mid-February.
 On March 8, 2017, Bonino tallied his second career hat-trick in a 7–4 win over the Winnipeg Jets to give him 12 goals on the season.

 Bonino and the Penguins qualified for the 2017 Stanley Cup playoffs after they defeated the Buffalo Sabres 3–1 on March 21, 2017.
 As they faced off against the Columbus Blue Jackets in the Eastern Conference First Round, Bonino was expected to center their third line between Scott Wilson and Patric Hornqvist.
 In Game 3, Bonino took a deflected puck in the head five minutes into the game but he returned for their eventual 5–4 overtime win.
 After Conor Sheary went pointless throughout the series, he was moved to Bonino's wing with Wilson for Game 6 while Hornqvist replaced him on the right wing of Crosby's line.
 The Penguins eventually eliminated the Blue Jackets in Game 5 and faced off against the Capitals in the second round.
 During the Penguin's Eastern Conference semifinals series against the Capitals, Bonino played with numerous wingers as Sullivan moved around the forward lines but failed to produce at the same pace as the previous season.
 He started the series playing with Sheary and Wilson on the third line as Hagelin recovered from injury and Kessel played on a line with Malkin and Rust.
 Bonino began the series strong, breaking a third-period to lead the Penguins to a 3–2 win in Game 1.
 The HBK line was shortly reunited in Game 2 as Sullivan double shifted Kessel early in the game but was split up again the following game.
-After reuniting the HBK Line for two periods during Game 6, Sullivan moved Kessel to right wing next to Malkin while Hagelin was moved to left wing on the fourth line.
+After reuniting the HBK line for two periods during Game 6, Sullivan moved Kessel to right wing next to Malkin while Hagelin was moved to left wing on the fourth line.